sillsdev/TheCombine/docs/deploy/README.md

 *if neither the -i nor the -t options are specified, the install and the test tasks will be run.*

+**`-v <vaultpasswordfile>, --vault <vaultpasswordfile>`** use <vaultpasswordfile> for the vault password.
+If no password file is specified, the user will be prompted for the vault password when it is needed.

 ## Roles

 If you need to create a playbook to run individual roles, the following roles are available in this project.